buildbot/buildbot/master/docs/manual/configuration/workers.rst

 This is called the *quarantine timer*.

 Quarantine timer is an exponential back-off mechanism for workers.
-This avoids a misbehaving worker to eat the build queue by quickly finishing builds in ``EXCEPTION`` state.
+This prevents a misbehaving worker from eating the build queue by quickly finishing builds in ``EXCEPTION`` state.
-When misbehavior is detected, the timer will pause the worker for 10 second, and then that time will double at each misbehavior detection, until the worker finishes a build.
+When misbehavior is detected, the timer will pause the worker for 10 seconds, and then the time will double with each misbehavior detection until the worker finishes a build.

 The first case of misbehavior is for a latent worker to not start properly.
 The second case of misbehavior is for a build to end with an ``EXCEPTION`` status.

-Worker states are stored in the database, can be queried via :ref:`REST_API` and visible in the UI's workers page.
+Worker states are stored in the database, can be queried via :ref:`REST_API`, and are visible in the UI's workers page.

 .. index:: Workers; local